Royal Almanac: Founded at the request of the king

-The same year, Louis Tribouillet, chaplain of the king and canon of Meaux, publishes State of France.
-This book describes in detail the functioning of the Court of the King, all his ministers, the treatments they receive, the various expenses of the state, clergy, etc..
+The same year, Louis Tribouillet, chaplain of the king and canon of Meaux, published the State of France.
+This book describes in detail the functioning of the Court of the King, all his ministers, the treatments they receive, and the various expenses of the state and clergy.

-The first edition of the Almanac Royal appears in 1700, at the same time as another book, Calendar of the Court of John Colombat, one of the printers of the King.
-Parisians have a choice between three books with similar content: Houry's Almanach Royal, Colombat 's Calendar of the Court, and Tribouillet's State of France.
-At that time, the court around Louis XIV is highly stratified, and since the expansion of the Palace of Versailles in 1684, it continues to grow.
-In this context, recognition of peers is a valuable asset "if someone has just been placed in a new post, there is an overflow of praise in their favor which floods the cours and the chapel (...) but then envy and jealousy speak like adulation. ".
-One can understand the need to maintain directories so that everyone can follow the evolution of all these people.
-The multiplicity of these publications show the king's desire to "officially" reference his courtiers to positions created to keep them at his side at Versailles, and maintain jealousies between each other.
+The first edition of the Almanac Royal appeared in 1700, at the same time as another book, Calendar of the Court, which was printed by John Colombat, one of the printers of the king.
+Parisians had a choice between three books with similar content: Houry's Almanach Royal, Colombat 's Calendar of the Court, and Tribouillet's State of France.
+At that time, the court around Louis XIV was highly structured, and since the expansion of the Palace of Versailles in 1684, it had continued to grow.
+In this context, recognition of peers was a valuable asset.
+The multiplicity of these publications showed the king's desire to "officially" refer his courtiers to positions created to keep them at his side at Versailles, and maintain jealousies between each other.